medica-im/clinic-cms-backend/README.md

 * Django
 * Django Rest Framework
 * gunicorn
-* Wagtail (used only to store data for Timeline.js, will be discontinued and replaced by our own timeline editor or a simple json file)
+* FastAPI
 * neo4j

-The main database is Postgres.
-The graph database is neo4j.
+We believe healthcare organizations are first and foremost social networks.
+The graph database running our social networks is neo4j.
+The legacy database for tabular data is Postgres.

 ## Backup